Kirsty Maxwell in a ‘state of terror’ when she died, court hears

 The family’s lawyer described to the Spanish judge how Kirsty’s actions were comparable to someone trying to escape a burning building, falling from the tenth-floor of the apartment complex while she was on a hen weekend in the Spanish resort.

-Four men, Ricky Gammon, 31, Anthony Holehouse, 34, Callum Northridge, 27, and 32-year-old Daniel Bailey, appeared at Palau de Justicia in Benidorm on Wednesday, where they faced questions about the 27-year-old’s death.
+Four men appeared at Palau de Justicia in Benidorm on Wednesday, where they faced questions about the 27-year-old’s death.

-A fifth man, Joseph Graham, was also present in the apartment when Kirsty died.
+A fifth man was also present in the apartment when Kirsty died.
 He was arrested by police and held for 48 hours following Kirsty’s death before being released on bail and granted a return to the UK.

 Parts of the police report were read to the judge by Luis Miguel Zumaquero, the family’s lawyer, highlighting the distress Kirsty found herself in prior to her death, as she tried to escape the men.